lehrblogger/lehrblogger.com-octopress/source/_posts/2012-01-06-secrets-make-you-slow.md

 Perhaps companies that keep secrets are wary of attention from the press, but this risk is minimized if a company is constantly floating out a variety of possibly-incompatible ideas.
 The tech press is able to make big stories out of big launches precisely because the companies themselves have hyped those launches up to be so big.
 Perhaps companies that keep secrets are afraid of imitation by competitors, but in reality those competitors are usually so entrenched in their own products and worldview that they are incapable of copying anything even if they wanted to.

 It's rare that any single comment could change a company's direction, but in the aggregate these conversations help the company to iteratively refine its ideas at a pace faster than otherwise possible.
 External feedback is valuable because it's free from internal politics and propaganda, and because it can be a source of fresh ideas from potential users.
 Secrets create press interest and secrets scare competitors, but secrets also slow you down and secrets do not engender good products.

+[^1]: Apple is a special case, but it's worth noting that not everything they make is successful.

  [1]: http://bnter.com/convo/49194
  [2]: http://bnter.com/convo/49197